10 Characteristics and Features of a Good Blog

 There must be something mutual to all of them, right?
 Some universal characteristic in an otherwise multifarious world?

-Ten characteristics of a blog
+10 main characteristics and features of a blog

 We’ve done some counting and ended up with ten main characteristics of a blog: